sudazf/WPF.DrawingWithDPI/README.md

 This is high quality image.
 (Due to image upload problem, actually, runing in application is more clearly than this).
 ![Not Blurry](https://user-images.githubusercontent.com/3366672/187869673-f6993bba-15d6-4c27-8d3d-0bef75573fc8.png)

-Switch to blurry or high quality iamge by commit this code:
+Switch to blurry image by uncomment last row code:
 ```cs
 private void UpdateDrawSource()
 {